zuoshifan/MapMaker/README.md

 	-Fixed a number of problems with the code.
 Everything should at least run correctly now.
 No guarantees it will actually destripe anything though.

+V0.2: Changes:

+	-Renamed Binning.py to nBinning.py and CGM.py to nCGM.py.

+	-Fixed a bug where the hitmap was not being calculated.

+	-Destriping is fully functional on a single thread.
+MPI functions not yet tested.